1

 Immediate health effects

-The effects of marijuana use can be different for everyone.
+The effects of cannabis use can be different for everyone.
 Common effects may include:

 • A happy, relaxed or “high” feeling.